-Vitamin D is actually a group of fat-soluble vitamins but only two, vitamin D2 also called ergocalciferol, and vitamin D3 also known as cholecalciferol are present in humans.
+Vitamin D (prohormones) is actually a group of fat-soluble vitamins but only two, vitamin D2 and vitamin D3 are present in humans.
 Vitamin D4 is present in certain mushrooms and the benefits of it in humans is uncertain.

-Sources of Vitamin D
+Sources of Vitamin D (in route to the active hormones)

 Cholecalciferol (Vitamin D3) is produced in the body when ultraviolet rays from the sun hit the skin and trigger vitamin-D synthesis from cholesterol.
-The liver then converts vitamin D3 to calcidiol, and then the kidneys convert calcidiol to the active form, calcitriol.
+The liver then converts vitamin D3 to calcidiol (25-hydroxy vitamin D3), and then the kidneys convert calcidiol to the active form, calcitriol (1,25-dihydroxy vitamin D3).

-In food, Vitamin D2 is generally plant and fungus based.
-Vitamin D2 is then converted in the liver to ercalcitriol, the active metabolite of Vitamin D2.
+In food, Vitamin D2 (ergocalciferol) is generally plant and fungus based.
+Vitamin D2, (produced from the UV irradiation of ergosterol) is then converted in the liver to ercalcidiol (prehormone), and then to ercalcitriol (hormone), the active metabolite of Vitamin D2.
 Ercalcitriol may have less efficacy than calcitriol in reducing human health risks.

-Vitamin D3 is found naturally in fish and fish oils such as salmon, sardines, tuna, mackerel, trout, and cod liver oil.
+Most of our Vitamin D3 and Vitamin D2 comes from the precursors as mentioned above.
+These precursor molecules in our skin are then irradiated by the sun and form Vitamin D3 and Vitamin D2.
+Some of our Vitamin D3 (cholecalciferol) is found naturally in fish and fish oils such as salmon, sardines, tuna, mackerel, trout, and cod liver oil.
 There is a smaller amount of D3 in eggs and beef liver.
-Some mushrooms and yeast contain D2.
-Other sources of vitamin D include vitamin fortified cereals and either dairy or non-dairy milk products.
+Some mushrooms and yeast contain D2 (ergocalciferol).
+Other sources of vitamin D2 and D3 include vitamin fortified cereals and either dairy or non-dairy milk products.